guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 a bit bloated and hard to maintain.
 This can lead to all sorts of issues
 - especially if there are multiple people working on the project.

 SASS has your back here.
-We have aleady seen how SASS compiles into a CSS file but it doesn't have to be a 1-to-1 relationship.
+We have already seen how SASS compiles into a CSS file but it doesn't have to be a 1-to-1 relationship.
 You can have as many SASS `partials` as you like and `@import` them into a single stylesheet.
-Because SASS is *pre*-processed, these `@imports` don't incure any extra requests.
+Because SASS is *pre*-processed, these `@imports` don't incur any extra requests.

 Partials are prefixed with an underscore character and you might have several of them for things like your reset, grid, typography, header, footer, sidebar,